 How to Assess Mobile Application Management Deployment

 More and more companies are using enterprise mobility to improve the way they do business.
-Fortunately, the shift toward these trends is now less of an experiment than it once was because execution has shown that they can provide huge benefits in terms of productivity, sales enablement, collaboration, organization, client satisfaction, and more.
+Fortunately, the shift toward these trends is now less of an experiment than it once was.
+It has been to provide huge benefits in terms of productivity, sales enablement, collaboration, organization, client satisfaction, and more.
 So instead of asking, “Will it work?” enterprises are now only left to wonder, “How much will it cost?”
 Though this question undoubtedly shows the strides mobile application management has made, answering it isn’t always quite so simple.
-Seeing as mobile applications, devices, and other solutions are created for different purposes, determining their return on investment (ROI) can differ from user to user.
+As mobile applications, and other solutions are created for different purposes, determining their Return On Investment (ROI) can differ from user to user.
 While there are many facets to consider when calculating the value of mobile solutions, here are a few common ways a user can assess their mobility strategy:

 The amount you spend on development and mobile application management is rendered useless if the app isn’t being used.
 While it’s not a clear or total indication of the overall ROI, looking at how quickly your employees are adapting to and using this new technology will help you begin to determine its value.